Pakoke/learn-terraform-circleci/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This project and all the resources will help you to build and deploy the infrastructure.
+The component deployed are going to be the enough ones to have a fully ECS cluster using EC2 instances using an Autoscaling group.

 ### Prerequisites